LittleGreyCells/escheme-extensions/eos/README.md

 In many object-systems, which are class-based, dispatch is based on the first argument alone.
-In EOS all arguments, not just the first, participate in selecting the mthod implementation.
+In EOS all arguments, not just the first, participate in selecting the generic function implementation.

 Multi-dispatch is expensive, but in practice the number of candidate methods is small.
 All the candidates must be ranked and the best matchinging candidate is chosen.
-The next ranking candidate method can be called using the support function "next-function".
+The next ranking candidate method can be called using the support function "next-method".
 This is not quite the same as "send-super" but may under certain circumstances behave similarly.

-Slots are typically accessed via generic accessor methods that are automatically
+Slots are typically accessed via accessor methods that are automatically
 generated:
 ```
 getter = (<slot-name> <object>) returns <value> stored in slot
 setter = ((setter <slotname>) <object> <value>) returns <value>
 ```

-Two raw accessor non-method functions are also provide:
+Two non-method functions are also provided for accessing slots:
 ```
 (slot-ref <object> <slot-name>)
 (slot-set! <object> <slot-name> <value>)